tjgalvin/wsclean/doc/source/component_list.rst

 **ReferenceFrequency** gives the frequency in Hz at which the polynomial or logarithmic polynomial is normalized.

 The **MajorAxis**, **MinorAxis** and **Orientation** columns define the shape of the Gaussian.
-The axes are given in units of arcseconds, and orientation is in degrees.
+The axes are given in units of arcseconds, and orientation is a value that specifies the rotation from North to East in degrees.
 Note that currently the major and minor axis of scales are always the same, and thus the orientation has no effect (and is therefore always zero).

 History
 -------